cwant/wire_skin/README.md

 ![Screenshot](documentation/wire_skin_demo_displace.png?raw=true "Screenshot")
 w

+* `proportional_scale`: This is a boolean option. when this option is selected, the various length settings become proportions of the edge lengths near the vert cap:
+** pole measurements `inside_radius` and `outside_radius` are proportial to the average length of the incoming edges to a vertex;
+** profile measurements `dist`, `width`, and `height` are proportial to the edge that the profile is on.

 ## The demo file

 The demo file (wire_skin_demo.blend) had five examples on layers 1 - 5.
 The script in the text window generates all of the examples (alt-P to run when your mouse is in the text window).